MogensWintherDK/lc-v1-next-web/posts/blocks/intro.md

 I am a team player with good communication skills and a structured approach to my work.
 For the last 10+ years, I have worked with several international companies and thrive well in this arena.

-Do you need help with the chaos, or would you like my advice?
+Do you need technical help or would you like my advice?

 [Get in touch](/get-in-touch)